Use or Skip: Here's Your Guide to Pregnancy-Safe Skincare

-If you're shopping Versed, steer clear of The Shortcut Overnight Facial Peel, On the Rise Firming Serum, and Press Restart Gentle Retinol Serum—they all have forms of vitamin A, a no-no ingredient.
-Ask your doctor before trying Weekend Glow Daily Brightening Solution.
+If you're shopping Versed, steer clear of The Shortcut Overnight Facial, On the Rise Firming Serum, and Press Restart Gentle Retinol Serum—they all have forms of vitamin A, a no-no ingredient.
+Ask your doctor before trying Weekend Glow Daily Brightening Solution, Doctor's Visit Instant Resurfacing Mask, Keep the Peace Acne-Calming Cream Cleanser, and Back-Up Plan Acne-Control Body Mist.
 And read on for 3 ingredients to avoid and what to use instead.

 Probably the most-talked about product on the pregnancy no-no list is retinol.
 While the anti-aging ingredient is a derivative of Vitamin A, studies show that too much of the vitamin may impact fetal development and cause birth defects.

 This natural retinol alternative is made from rye, wheat, and barley but mimics retinol’s redness-reducing, pore-diminishing impact.